Holy Trinity

 Reading Why Reading Matters and What to Do About It | Business Roundtable- It is hoped that your child will automatically choose to read on a daily basis.
 They will be expected to read at home at least four times per week, for a period of 20 minutes.
 Some children may be asked to do reading/SPAG activities that are part of the Lexia Program.

-During Summer, we will be exploring the topic of: Animals: Circulation and Health.
+During Spring Term, we will be exploring the topic of: Evolution and Inheritance.

 Pupils who are secure will be able to: